cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

 this setting will work fine unless I want to listen on that interface.
 In my case, I will assign `192.168.120.1` to `enc0`.
 In fact, this IP already assigned to the VPN server, but we need this explicit step to listen on that address.
-In my case, I will setup an Unbound DNS server only listen on the VPN interface.
+In my case, I will set up an Unbound DNS server only listen on the VPN interface.

 ```
 /etc/hostname.enc0